Wes Climer: Legislative lawsuit

 On June 9, 2025, Climer and his attorney, former South Carolina Senator Dick Harpootlian, sued the State of South Carolina over their vote in the 2025 state budget to give themselves pay raises, which they stated is in violation of the State constitution.
 Climer declined the additional money, as did 2 other members of the Senate and 34 members of the South Carolina House of Representatives.

-2026 Congressional race
+2026 congressional race

 On July 31, 2025, Climer announced his bid for the South Carolina Congressional District 5 US House Seat.
 Incumbent Ralph Norman had announced his intention to run in the 2026 South Carolina gubernatorial election.
 Climer endorsed Norman in that race.

 On August 21, 2025, Norman announced his endorsement of Climer as his successor in Congress.

+On February 7, 2026, Climer announced that he would resign in November 2026, concurrent with the passage of a joint resolution by the General Assembly allowing replacement elections for legislators submitting irrevocable resignations by March 1 to take place during the June Primaries, rather than in separate special elections.